 If the loan goes unpaid, the creditor may sue you and your cosigner.
 It could even be able to take money directly from your paychecks or bank accounts.
 And, the lender will likely report the late payments to the credit bureaus under both your and your cosigner’s name, which can hurt both of your credit histories in the U.S.

 Creditors generally want a cosigner when the primary borrower doesn’t have a credit history or doesn’t qualify for the loan on their own.
 However, the cosigner will also need to meet the lender’s requirements.
 As a result, even if you have a cosigner, that might not be enough to qualify for a loan.

 Our free guide breaks it down for easy reading — download it now and get extra tips delivered straight to your inbox

-If you want to take out a student, you’ll need to meet the lender’s basic requirements and qualify for a loan.
+If you want to take out a student loan, you’ll need to meet the lender’s basic requirements and qualify for a loan.
 These can vary depending on the lender and loan type, and they may change over time.

 Basic Qualifications for International Students

 Many private student loan companies only offer loans to United States citizens and permanent residents, which rules out international students from the start.
-Or, they offer international student loans, but only if you have a creditworthy cosigner who is a U.S. citizen or permanent resident.
+Or, they offer international student loans, but only to international students loans with a cosigner who is a U.S. citizen or permanent resident.